halszkaraptor/imperialism-remake/readme.txt

 Manual

-- located in the "manual" subfolder
+- located in the "help" subfolder

 - uses restructured text to edit and convert to html